chrislattman/blogging-project/docs/android/README.md

 ## `adb`

-Short for "Android Debug Bridge."
+Stands for "Android Debug Bridge."
 It's used to interact with AVDs as well as physical Android devices plugged in to your computer.

 - `adb` can be installed by running `sdkmanager "platform-tools"` or by downloading it directly from [here](https://developer.android.com/tools/releases/platform-tools)
 - It works by running an adb server on your computer and an adb service on the device, which allows commands sent by your computer's `adb` client to be received by the device